Geometric Poisson distribution of photons produced in the ultrarelativistic hadronic collisions

 The multiplicity distribution $P(n)$ of inclusively produced photons in inelastic proton-proton collisions at ALICE has been published in \cite{Abelev2015}.
 We fit the $P(n)$ distributions for the three center-of-mass energies using Eq.~(\ref{pmf}).

 We find that the geometric Poisson distribution in the form of Eq.~(\ref{pmf}) can successfully describe the experimental $P(n)$ distribution.
-The results are shown in Fig. \ref{Multiplicities}, and the parameters obtained from the fit are presented in Table \ref{tabpara}.
+The results are shown in Fig. \ref{Multiplicities}, and the parameters obtained from the fit are presented in Table~\ref{tabpara}.

 The ALICE collaboration also performed a negative binomial fit of the $P(n)$ distributions for the three collision energies in \cite{Abelev2015}, but for $n>0$.

-The modified combinants $C_j$ of photon multiplicity distributions are calculated using Eq.~(\ref{gpcj}) with the corresponding parameters from TABLE\ref{tabpara}.
+The modified combinants $C_j$ of photon multiplicity distributions are calculated using Eq.~(\ref{gpcj}) with the corresponding parameters from Table~\ref{tabpara}.
 We observe that the $C_j$ thus estimated from the geometric Poisson distribution can approximately reproduce the shape of the $C_j$ obtained from the experimental data.
 The modified combinants from NBD show differences from the experimental data for small values of $j$.
 This observation mostly corresponds to the differences in the void probability $P(0)$ given by

 from the two distributions.
-As in the demonstrated comparison in FIG.~\ref{Cjs}, the $C_j$ estimated from the NBD fit in \cite{Abelev2015} and our GPD description show that the latter better describes the experimental data.
+As in the comparison demonstrated in Fig.~\ref{Cjs}, the between $C_j$s estimated from the NBD fit in \cite{Abelev2015} and our GPD description show that the latter better describes the experimental data \footnote{The recurrence formula in Eq.~(\ref{Comb}) derives $C_j$ as a recursive sum of $C_iP(j-i)$ over the index $i<j$, which leads to an increase in the uncertainties of $C_j$ of higher rank.
+A detailed discussion on the estimation of uncertainties of modified combinants is given in \cite{PhysRevD.99.094045, EPJC(2018)78:816}.
+According to the results presented therein, the errors in estimating $C_j$ in our case increase with rank $j$.
+However, they remain within limits that do not significantly interfere with the conclusions drawn here.}.
 Therefore, we argue that the geometric Poisson distribution provides a more complete description of the inclusive photon production in inelastic proton-proton collisions in the forward rapidity regions at ALICE.
 This observation allows us to revisit the theoretical models of photon production in high-energy hadronic collisions in a more detailed manner.